 Organizations that don’t do any of the 5 practices well (Proactive Tech Refresh, Tech Integration, Timely Incident Response, Prompt Disaster Recovery, and Accurate Threat Detection) are in the bottom fifth of all security programs.
 Those that do all 5 well are in the top fifth.

 There is of course more we could talk about, but I think this blog post has gone on long enough.
+Grab Volume 2 of the Security Outcomes Study here.
 Until next time friends.